- Upcoming Events

 Led by Mechon Hadar Creative Director Joey Weisenberg and Mechon Hadar co-founder Rabbi Elie Kaunfer, we study the intersection of music, spirituality, and prayer.
 Our teachers have included Hadar faculty members Rabbi Aviva Richman and Rabbi Na'ama Levitz Applbaum as well as guests, such as Hazzan Ramón Tasat, Rabbi Miriam Margles, Rabbi Yosef Goldman, Deborah Sacks Mintz, Cantor George Mordecai, Merri Arian, Cantor Rosalie Boxt, and Anat Hochberg.
-These four days of singing then culminate in a public concert with Joey Weisenberg and the Hadar Ensemble--featuring brand new music!
+These four days of singing will culminate in a public concert and book launch celebrating Joey Weisenberg's latest album and recently published book!

 Join a community of rabbis, cantors, ba’alei tefilah, musicians, singers, students, lay leaders, and community organizers in an ongoing exploration of communal musical dynamics.